1. Natural Gas Formation

-Where Natural Gas is Found and How it is Obtained, Natural gas is formed when layers of decomposing plant and animal matter are exposed to intense heat and pressure under the surface of the Earth over millions of years.
+Natural gas is formed when layers of decomposing plant and animal matter are exposed to intense heat and pressure under the Earth’s surface over millions of years.

-This occurrence not only happens on dry land but is found underneath the seafloor as well.
-Being sealed off in an oxygen-free environment the organic material undergoes a thermal breakdown process because of the ongoing increasing amounts of heat and pressure converting the matter into hydrocarbons.
+This occurrence occurs not only on dry land but also underneath the seafloor.
+Being sealed off in an oxygen-free environment, the organic material undergoes a thermal breakdown process because the increasing heat and pressure convert the matter into hydrocarbons.

-The lightest component of the newly formed hydrocarbon leaves the matter in a gaseous state and is known as Natural Gas.
-Once the natural gas is completely formed the odds of the gas being extracted is dependent on two characteristics of the surrounding rock namely: porosity and permeability.
+The lightest component of the newly formed hydrocarbon leaves the matter in a gaseous state known as Natural Gas.
+Once natural gas is completely formed, the odds of the gas being extracted depend on two characteristics of the surrounding rock: porosity and permeability.

-Porosity refers to the amount of empty space that can be found within the grains of a rock.
-A typical example of rock with high porosity is sandstone.
-Sandstone has large amounts of storage space for fluids such as oil, water and gas.
+Porosity refers to the amount of empty space within a rock’s grains.
+Sandstone is a typical example of high-porosity rock with large amounts of storage space for fluids such as oil, water and gas.

 Permeability, on the other hand, is the measure to which the pore spaces in a rock are interconnected.
-The higher the permeability of rock the easier it will allow fluid to flow through it.
+The higher the permeability of the rock, the easier it will allow fluid to flow through it.

 Where Natural Gas is Found and How it is Obtained

-This leads to natural gas flowing upwards through rocks with higher permeability, due to the natural gas’s low density compared to surrounding rocks.
+This leads to natural gas flowing upwards through rocks with higher permeability due to its low density compared to surrounding rocks.

-The natural gas deposits found today are due to this upwards gas flow through permeable rock until it reaches rock with such low permeability it can’t flow any further, and so becomes trapped before reaching the atmosphere.
+The natural gas deposits found today are due to upward gas flow through permeable rock until it reaches rock with such low permeability that it can’t flow any further and becomes trapped before reaching the atmosphere.

-There are two main categories of natural gas differentiating the origin and location of the gas: Conventional and Unconventional.
+There are two main categories of natural gas based on origin and location: conventional and unconventional.

-Conventional natural gas can often be found together with oil reservoir deposits and can be extracted by drilling vertical wells and making use of traditional pumping techniques.
-The natural gas will in many cases be found floating on top of the oil due to buoyancy or mixed with the oil.
+Conventional natural gas is often found together with oil reservoir deposits and can be extracted by drilling vertical wells and using traditional pumping techniques.
+Due to buoyancy, the natural gas will often be found floating on top of the oil or mixed with the oil (Student Energy, Conventional gas).

 Where Natural Gas is Found and How it is Obtained